nodejs/node/doc/api/errors.md

 added: v22.6.0
 -->

-Type stripping is not supported for files descendent of a `node_modules` directory.
+Type stripping is not supported for files descendent of a `node_modules` directory, where package.json is missing or does not contain the property `"private": true`.

 <a id="ERR_UNSUPPORTED_RESOLVE_REQUEST"></a>